khawarizmus/hijri-week-calendar-proposal/content.typ

 = Structural elements of Hijri Week calendar

-The following sections defines the structural elements and foundational constructs of the Hijri Week Calendar.
+The following sections defines the structural elements and foundational constructs of the Hijri week calendar.
 This calendar system, is comprised of various components and rules that collectively define its operational framework.

 == Hijri Week and Weekdays